SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangePageName.md

 All other page name changes will generally be rejected.

-A software task was created to decouple the layout configurations from the protocol.xml, please see [DCP83409](https://collaboration.dataminer.services/task/83409).
+A software task was created to decouple the layout configurations from the protocol.xml, please see [task 83409](https://collaboration.dataminer.services/task/83409).